ReVanced/revanced-helper/bots/discord/docs/1_configuration.md

 An array containing response configurations.
 A response can be triggered by multiple ways[^1], which can be specified in the `response.triggers` field.
 The `response` field contains the embed data that the bot should send.
 If it is set to `null`, the bot will not send a response or delete the current response if editing.

+> [!NOTE]
+> If you want only OCR results to match a certain regular expression, you can put them into the `response.ocrTriggers` array.

 ```ts
 {
     triggers: [